williamnixon20/Tucil3Stima/README.md

 ## Google maps
 1. Start with "B N", where N is number of nodes.
 (B is for bonus)
 2. Specify N number of nodes with the format (LAT, LONG, NAME OF NODE).
 NAME OF NODE CANNOT BE DUPLICATE!!!
 3. Specify the adjacency matrix for the graph.
-We don't actually need the weight as there's a formula for counting weight (distance) from latitude and longitude. // Source: https://community.powerbi.com/t5/Desktop/How-to-calculate-lat-long-distance/td-p/1488227
+We don't actually need the weight as there's a formula for counting weight (distance) from latitude and longitude.
+You can specify weight, but it will not be used. // Source: https://community.powerbi.com/t5/Desktop/How-to-calculate-lat-long-distance/td-p/1488227
 4. It can be undirected/directed.

 B 8